The Complete Guide to Driving in Wallis and Futuna

 When you're hiring a vehicle, you're going to need to know where to fuel up.
 As the islands are small, it's likely that you'll only need to fuel up once before returning your rental vehicle.

-On Wallis, petrol stations are conveniently located along the east coast and the central road (RT2) running through the middle of the island.
+On Wallis, there are around four petrol stations conveniently located in each of the three districts and along the central road (RT2) running through the middle of the island.
 The only dead spot for fuel is along the west coast, so be sure to fuel up before making the journey.
-Most petrol stations on Wallis operate between 6 am and 9 pm.
+Most petrol stations on Wallis operate between 6 am and 6 pm.

-On Futuna, there are only petrol stations along the southern coast, in Mala'e, Leava and Nuku, so it's essential to fuel up before heading north.
+On Futuna, there are only three petrol stations located along the southern coast, in Mala'e, Leava and Nuku, so it's essential to fuel up before heading north.
+Fuel stations on Futuna are open daily, roughly from 7 am to 4 pm, with a break for lunch lasting 1-2 hours.

 Note that petrol stations in Wallis and Futuna are typically full-service petrol stations, meaning a station attendant fills up your vehicle with fuel for you.

-For the most recent fuel prices and car rental information, check out The Cost of Renting a Car in Wallis and Futuna: Full Car Rental Cost Breakdown LINK#T004.
+For the most recent fuel prices and car rental information, check out The Cost of Renting a Car in Wallis and Futuna: Full Car Rental Cost Breakdown.

 10 Road Rules in Wallis and Futuna You Need to Know